jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 2.0.6 (2023/12/06) =
+* Fix: Chatbot could interfere with the events on mobile.
+* Fix: Compatibility with network sites.
+* Update: Enhanced some elements in the UI.
+* Update: Images can be now dropped on the entire input (not only the little image icon).
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 2.0.5 (2023/12/03) =
 * Fix: Logs and conversations were not refreshed correctly when deleted.
 * Fix: Missing extra information (such as embeddings) in the discussions tab.